The cars : Range Rover development history

 As can be seen in the accompanying photograph, it was this prototype formed the basis of the eventual design, and although it had been pretty much styled by Spen King and Gordon Bashford simply to clothe the mechanicals, they had received assistance from the styling department in order to give it acceptable proportions.

 As recounted many times elsewhere, 1966 marked the time when the Rover Company was bought out by the Leyland Motor Corporation, but it was not until the early months of 1967 that Donald Stokes’ team actually scrutinized the new car.
 On the first viewing, Donald Stokes and John Barber were both tremendously excited by the 100-inch Station Wagon (as they were the Rover P8, that was also under development at the time) and gave it the green light for further development.
-From this point, the future of the car was sealed – and whilst Peter Wilks’ engineering department knuckled down to the task of finalising the mechanical specification, David Bache’s studio was given the task of tidying the King/Bashford style into something more stylish.
+From this point, the future of the car was sealed – and while Peter Wilks’ engineering department knuckled down to the task of finalising the mechanical specification, David Bache’s studio was given the task of tidying the King/Bashford style into something more stylish.

 By September 1967, the first full-size running prototype was built, but because it was based entirely on Bashford and King’s original design, it looked spartan in the extreme – however it proved very capable in testing.
 The concept was good – and everyone within Rover knew that this time, they had got everything right.
 David Bache, meanwhile, worked on his task of cleaning up the design, but as can be seen in the styling photographs, very little was changed, and certainly nothing fundamental.